arhankundu99/Java-concepts-and-os-basics/README.md

 An object is an instance of class.An object consists of state(attributes), behaviour(methods) and identity.
 ## Class
 A class is a blueprint from which you create an object.Class does not consume space.
+## Constructor
+A constructor is a block of code which initialises the object.
+It is not a method since it does not have a return type.

 ## Polymorphism
 It refers to differentiating between methods of same name that differ on number of parameters or type of parameters.